miniBill/witch-awakening/DLCs/Core/Perks.md

 Sometime within the next few years tops, you’ll meet my great-times-8 grandmother who has an. offer for you.
 She knows some unique ancient magics and can teach you a thing or two.
 Take the _Keeper of Magic by TroyXPage_ [https://imgur.com/a/yoKPeub], [https://imgur.com/a/BoACmQp], [https://imgur.com/a/4GHVEQa].

 Ignore the 3 categories: Pick one category per 15 Power spent on this perk.
 Otherwise adapt any given lore appropriately.
-You can take "No Magic" as though buying a companion, at 20p.
+You can take “No Magic” as though buying a companion, at 20p.

 Any potential interactions may reasonably be extrapolated to magic and perks from here. ie; Eromancy may buff witch Alchemy similarly to it buffing keeper Alchemy, ect.
 Wishmagic cannot break the masquerade or grant power or alter game mechanics.